jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 *  `<InputLiteral />` **Components**
 The most basic HTML input in Sinopia is part of the `<InputLiteral />` React component.
-Depending if the propertyTemplate's repeatable is true, the cataloger can enter multiple values that are displayed immediately below the HTML input element.
+Depending on if the propertyTemplate's repeatable is true, the cataloger can enter multiple values that are displayed immediately below the HTML input element.
 Each of those values can have a language attribute set and the value can be edited by clicking on the Edit button.
 Below is an example of a propertyTemplate literal with mulitple items: